tanvirasifkhan/laravel-vue-nuxt-pos/README.md

 Now access your `phpMyadmin` panel inside your browser on port `localhost:8080` and create a database called `pos`.

-Then from the root folder of your project run `docker exec pos-backend php artisan migrate` command to create all the tables in the database.
-Then run `docker exec pos-backend php artisan db:seed` to prepopulate dummy datas (Category, Product, Supplier module).
+Then from the root folder of your project run `docker exec -it pos-backend php artisan migrate` command to create all the tables in the database.
+Then run `docker exec -it pos-backend php artisan db:seed` to prepopulate dummy datas for Category, Product, Supplier modules.

 Now guess what, you are good to access the whole application in the browser.